Tasiusaq Bay

-Tasiusaq Bay (old spelling: Tasiussaq) is a bay in the Upernavik Archipelago in the Avannaata municipality in northwestern Greenland.
+Tasiusaq Bay (Danish: Vakkerprydsbugt) is a bay in the Upernavik Archipelago in the Avannaata municipality in northwestern Greenland.
 It is an indentation of northeastern Baffin Bay.
 The name of the bay derives from the name of the settlement of the same name in the bay.

 Geography

 The bay is located in the north-central part of Upernavik Archipelago, between Sugar Loaf Bay in the north, and Upernavik Icefjord in the south.
 At its widest − from the Cape Shackleton promontory on Apparsuit Island in the north at 73°48′13″N 56°49′57″W, to the mouth of Upernavik Icefjord in the south − Tasiusaq Bay stretches for approximately 93 km.

 Islands

 There is a large number of islands and skerries in the bay, scattered over the entire area.
 They can be divides into several groups:

 Northern band

 The northernmost group of islands lies between the Nasaussap Saqqaa fjord emptying into Sugar Loaf Bay in the north, and the Kangerlussuaq Icefjord in the south.
 The major islands, listed from north to south, are: